 It’s extremely versatile beyond the multiple cup sizes and the carafe.
 You can use K-Cup pods in it or choose your own favorite coffee.
 It even comes equipped with the Cuisinart HomeBarista™ Reusable Filter Cup so you won’t need to purchase anything extra to make your choice of coffee.
 This is a big plus over some of the other brands that use specific cups or pods and either won’t let you branch out, or require a separate filter purchase.

 There’s a removable drip tray where the travel mug goes.
 The coffee maker itself lets you know when it’s time to clean the machine.

 To clean the carafe, you’ll just need hot water and soap.
 You can even put the carafe (and lid) as well as the capsule holder on the other side in the dishwasher as long as you put them on the top rack.
 Use a clean, damp cloth on the heating plate and outside of the coffee maker.

-Descaling of all the internal parts of the machine just requires water, vinegar, and the push of couple of buttons.
+Descaling all the internal parts of the machine just require water, vinegar, and the push of a couple of buttons.

 I know I said it won’t take up a lot of counter space, but that’s all relative, really, so let’s take a look at the actual measurements:

 - 10.13” L x 10.38” W x 14.25” H

 There’s no perfect coffee maker out there (well, probably not).
 You can get pretty close to perfect, though, if you think about what you want and need from your machine in a realistic way, what your budget looks like, and then measure all that against the pros and cons of a specific machine.

 From there, you can decide whether it’s time to make a purchase or keep moving and looking for a better fit.